M4A28/python/README.md

 # python
-#my python files

-you will find somthing spical her
+These are a wide variety of Python codes available publicly